zenml-io/zenml/docs/book/how-to/pipeline-development/trigger-pipelines/use-templates-cli.md

 ---
-description: Create and run a template using the ZenML CLI
+description: Create a template using the ZenML CLI
 ---

 {% hint style="success" %}